pomerium/pomerium/docs/docs/reference/programmatic-access.md

 1. Pomerium's proxy service and makes a callback request to the original `redirect_uri` with the user session and refresh token as arguments.
 1. The script or application is responsible for handling that http callback request, and securely handling the callback session (`pomerium_jwt`) and refresh token (`pomerium_refresh_token`) queryparams.
 1. The script or application can now make any requests as normal, by setting the `Authorization: Pomerium ${pomerium_jwt}` header.
-1. If the script or application encounters a `401` error or token expiration error, the script or application can make a request the authenticate service's refresh api endpoint (e.g. `https://authenticate.corp.domain.example/api/v1/refresh`) with the `Authorization: Pomerium ${pomerium_refresh_token}` header.
-Note that the refresh token is used, not the user session jwt.
-If successful, a new user session jwt and refresh token will be returned and requests can continue as before.

 ## Example Code